Trump officials' defiance over Abrego Garcia's deportation is 'shocking,' appeals court says

 The seven-page order amounts to an extraordinary condemnation of the administration’s position in Abrego Garcia’s case and also an ominous warning of the dangers of an escalating conflict between the judiciary and executive branches the court said threatens to “diminish both.”
 It says the judiciary will be hurt by the “constant intimations of its illegitimacy” while the executive branch “will lose much from a public perception of its lawlessness.”

-When asked by reporters Thursday afternoon if he believed Abrego Garcia was entitled to due process, Trump ducked the question.
+When asked by reporters Thursday afternoon if he believed Abrego Garcia was entitled to due process, President Donald Trump ducked the question.

 “I have to refer, again, to the lawyers,” he said in the Oval Office.
 “I have to do what they ask me to do.”